IMAT1912/IMAT1912/lab_02/lab_02.md

     self.items.append(item)
 ```

-But the user will want to see that the list has been updated.
+This now works, but we have no way to see that it worked.
+We want to show the updated list every time a new item is added.

-In fact, we want to show the list every time we issue a command.
+Rather than implementing a `print` command, we can show the list every time we issue a command.

-We can do this by adding a `postcmd` method which simply prints out the list.
+We do this by adding a `postcmd` method.

->The `postcmd` method is called after every command is processed.
+>The `cmd.Cmd.postcmd` method is called after every command is processed.
 It receives two arguments, the value of `stop` and the `line` that was executed.
 It must return a new value for `stop`.
 We have the option to return `True` if we want to cancel the command execution.
-In our case, we simply `print` the `self` argument and return `stop` unchanged.
+In our case, we simply `print` the `self` argument (calling our existing `__str__` method) and return `stop` unchanged.

 ```python
 def postcmd(self, stop, line):